-In 2013, a sociologist named Jean Duncombe researched the affect of infidelity on the children of unfaithful parents.
+In 2013, a sociologist named Jean Duncombe researched the effect of infidelity on the children of unfaithful parents.
 Duncombe found that many parents who have an affair tend to overlook the impact infidelity has on the kids.
 Some people even said that the children are far too young or too oblivious to realize what is going on.

 However, evidence from Duncombe’s research told a different story.
-The children of these unfaithful and broken marriages ended growing up with seriously dismal beliefs.
+The children of these unfaithful and broken marriages ended up growing up with seriously dismal beliefs.
 For starters, they believed that their parents were also unfaithful to them.
 Children who had parents who betrayed one another ended up feeling abandoned, and their performance in school dropped.

 The research even looked at the relationships of those children once they were adults.
-Turns out, experiencing infidelity as a child often influenced betrayal in adult relationships.
+Turns out, that experiencing infidelity as a child often influenced betrayal in adult relationships.

 Are you struggling to keep relationships?
 Do you feel depressed and anxious about the relationship?
-Have problems forming connections?
+Have problems formed connections?
 Feel tempted to have an affair despite being committed to another?
 These are all signs that your parents handled the infidelity the wrong way.

-It might be difficult, but think back to the time when your parents’ relationship started to fall apart.
+It might be difficult but think back to the time when your parents’ relationship started to fall apart.
 When an affair has been discovered, the entire atmosphere shifts.
 What may have been perpetual blue skies is suddenly a tumultuous thunderstorm.
 You might not remember what was said or done, but you do recall the emotions involved.

 The older children are when the betrayal happens, the worse they take it.
 You may have once been an extrovert who could spend hours talking.
 Once your parents started fighting about the affair, you withdrew and preferred spending time alone.